wallali/connect-db2/Readme.md

 	password: 'password',      // Password for the above database user.
 	database: 'BLUDB',         // Database name.
 	expiration: 2592000,       // The maximum age of a valid session; milliseconds.
+    use_ssl: false             // If true, use options.ssldsn or create a SSL DSN when connecting.
 	schema: {
 		tableName: 'sessions',
 		columnNames: {